 You can analyze GIS data in three dimensions using geoprocessing tools, and use interactive tools (such as the 3D Measure tool) in a 3D view to solve problems that can't be solved in 2D.Figure 1.5(a): Analysis3D data convert surfaces to 3D features or other surface types, extract surface information, and conduct advanced surface analysis such as slope, aspect, and contouring.
-Examples of 3D surface elevation residential analysis are analysis for disaster development, groundwater modeling, management, or floodplain mapping.
+Examples of 3D surface analysis are elevation analysis for residential development, groundwater modeling, disaster management, or floodplain mapping.

 You can create and modify functional surfaces with 3D Analyst.
-3D surface tools allow you to create surfaces, as checking if one feature is located inside another or combining two 3D features into one complex shape.
-For example, you can calculate maximum building heights visibility based on restrictions.
+3D surface tools allow you to create surfaces, complex shape.
+For example, you can calculate maximum building heights based on visibility restrictions.